 WA6TJQ RADIO TELEMETRY PROJECTS

-My solar powered 1 watt, 2 meter packet weather telemetry station.
-This is the only (NON APRS) packet weather node on ham radio in my area.
+This is the only Non APRS packet weather node on ham radio in my area.

 Start of weather telemetry system.
 Below are the photo's of the 1 watt vhf transmitter I just completed.
 This radio will be paired up with a Kantronics KPC-2 TNC and Kantronics KTU Telemetry unit.